UN believes hundreds were killed in Tanzania election protests

-The United Nations Human Rights Office said on Tuesday it believes hundreds of people were killed in Tanzania in protests that erupted during last month’s elections, adding it has received reports that security forces are hiding bodies.
+The UN Human Rights Office said on Tuesday it believes hundreds of people were killed in Tanzania in protests that erupted during last month’s elections, adding it has received reports that security forces are hiding bodies.

 Tanzania government spokesperson Gerson Msigwa did not immediately respond to Reuters’ request for comment.